WDanielH/project3-mk2/README.md

+Monday Night Update (Original Sunday Night Notes Below)

+Ok the app is done!
+I still have lots of areas I would like to polish and I can see a half dozen improvements I could make in the functionality of the todos.

+Todo App - functional with one known bug (see below) Nav Bar - Using React Router - Functional
+Contact - Using React -- Functional but not hooked to anything

+From here I intend to
+1) Resolve the delete bug
+2) implement other todo functionality to make the app less a rough prototype and more robust
+3) I can easily attach the contact form like I did ine project one to actually send an email.
+4) My code is still messier than I'd like -- I know I can improve on it.

+Sunday
 Wow - this project is tough!

 I'm not honestly real thrilled with where we are at 11:05 the day it is due.
 I'd call this a pre-alpha build of my ideal submission.